okami101/vuetify-admin/packages/docs/guide/tutorial.md

 :::

-## Use dedicated show, create and edit page for users
+## Use dedicated show, create and edit pages for users

 If you don't like the default aside for users, we can use the same above methods for quickly create dedicated CRUD pages for users.
 Simply remove actions filter from next file :